MaddoxLeigh/tradestrategy_backtest/README.md

 # Trading Strategy Backtester

-A professional-grade backtesting framework for implementing and testing trading strategies.
-This project provides a robust implementation of the Moving Average Crossover strategy with RSI and momentum filters.
+A backtesting framework for implementing and testing trading strategies.
+This project provides an implementation of the Moving Average Crossover strategy with RSI and momentum filters.

 ## Technical Overview